 Here sign is the Fortran sign transfer function, which applies the sign of its second argument to the absolute value of its first argument.
-We also denote a trivial value of the quantity a by $\alpha$ .
+We also denote a trivial value of the quantity a by α .
 Thus the term with the sign function is simply used to protect the divide operation in a Fortran program.
-Of course, we ignore this error estimate when the slope of the function is very small, since in that case it is of no consequence whether we get a "good" extrapolation or not.
-To get some perspective on this measure, $f{err}$ , of the smoothness of the function a on our grid, it is instructive to evaluate $f{err}$ for sine waves of wavelengths $n \Delta x$ .
-For the case where $a(x) = \sin(2\pi x/(n\Delta x))$ , we have $\langle a \rangle = s \ a_0$ , where $a_0$ is the value at the center of the cell and $s = (2/\Delta x)\sin(\Delta x/2)$ .
-The higher-order coefficients of the interpolation parabola are given by $a_1 = s \sin(\Delta x) \cos(2\pi \, x{\scriptscriptstyle M} \, / (n \, \Delta x))$ , where $x{\scriptscriptstyle M}$ is the coordinate of the cell center, and by $a_2 = s(\cos(\Delta x) - 1) a_0$ .
-We therefore find that for values of n ranging from 4 to 15, our fractional error, equal simply to $1-\cos(\Delta x)$ , assumes the values: 1.00, 0.69, 0.50, 0.38, 0.29, 0.23, 0.19, 0.16, 0.13, 0.11, 0.10, and 0.09.
-If we assert that a sine wave over 14 cells is smooth and one over 10 cells is not, then we may conclude that it is reasonable to assert that a function is smooth if $f{err} \leq 0.10~$ and it is not smooth if $f{err} \geq 0.20~$ .
+Of course, we ignore this error estimate when this difference is very small, since in that case it is of no consequence whether we get a "good" extrapolation or not.
+To get some perspective on this measure, f{err} , of the smoothness of the function a on our grid, it is instructive to evaluate f{err} for sine waves of wavelengths $n \Delta x$.
+For the case where $a(x) = \sin(2\pi x/(n \Delta x))$, we have $\langle a \rangle = s a_0$, where a_0 is the value at the center of the cell and $s = (2/\Delta x) \sin(\Delta x/2)$.
+The higher-order coefficients of the interpolation parabola are given by $a_1 = s \sin(\Delta x) \cos(2\pi x_M / (n \Delta x))$, where x_M is the coordinate of the cell center, and by $a_2 = s (\cos(\Delta x) - 1) a_0$.
+We therefore find that for values of n ranging from 4 to 15, our fractional error, equal simply to $1 - \cos(\Delta x)$, assumes the values: 1.00, 0.69, 0.50, 0.38, 0.29, 0.23, 0.19, 0.16, 0.13, 0.11, 0.10, and 0.09.
+If we assert that a sine wave over 14 cells is smooth and one over 10 cells is not, then we may conclude that it is reasonable to assert that a function is smooth if $f{err} \le 0.10$ and it is not smooth if $f{err} \ge 0.20$.
 In between these two values, we may treat the function as partially smooth, by taking a linear combination of a smooth and an unsmooth interpolation parabola.
 The choice of which functions we will treat as smooth and which not comes from experience.
-Using only cell averages, it takes five cell values to determine, for example, whether one is really in a shock or not or, as we have just seen, whether the function is locally smooth or not.
+Using only cell averages, it takes five cell values to determine, for example, whether one is really in a shock or not, as we will later see, or, as we have just seen, whether the function is locally smooth or not.
 Under such conditions, it is simply unreasonable to believe that one can properly treat a sine wave with a wavelength of only 6 cells.
 There are those in the community who believe this can be done, but PPM assumes this is impossible without further independent information provided upon which the numerical scheme can operate.
-Experience also shows that numerical noise, which can originate from a number of sources, tends to show up principally at wavelengths between 4 and 8 cells.
+Experience also shows that numerical noise, which can originate from a number of sources, some of which will be identified later, tends to show up principally at wavelengths between 4 and 8 cells.
 Signals that appear at these wavelengths are thus quite possibly noise, and therefore deserve to be treated as if they might actually be noise.
 PPM takes the view that a little noise is not bad, but too much is intolerable.
-This view is motivated by much experience indicating that nearly total elimination of noise is usually accompanied by partial collateral elimination of the signal.
+This view is motivated by much experience indicating that elimination of noise is usually accompanied by significant collateral elimination of the signal.